whowouldwin/rsschool-cv-2/cv.md

 ____________________________________________________________
 ##  Executive Summary

-1. [x] I'm applying for the position of Front-End Developer associate with the requirements for L1 position.
+1. [x] <span> I'm applying for the position of Front-End Developer associate with the requirements for L1 position. </span>
 2. [x] Bachelor's degree in Programmable Mobile Systems
 3. [x] Completed numerous coding challenges on Codewars platform
 4. [x] I am an expert in visually interpreting information using mind maps and helping others better understand and retain information.